-The images on this page are part of a series entitled, Searching for California's Hang Trees, or just Hang Trees for short.
-They were taken over a six-year period.
-The series extended across other distances as well, and in photographing these sites, Gonzales-Day traveled to nearly every county in the state of California.
-All of the images were taken with an old wooden Deardorff 8 x 10 camera.
+The images on this page are (click on image or on "images" at top of page) part of a series entitled, Searching for California's Hang Trees, also know as Hang Trees for short.
+They were taken over a ten year period while looking for lynching sites in California.
+In this image above you see one of three billboards installed in Reno, Nevada in 2013.
+Other billboards and mural installations have been installed in Los Angeles, San Diego, Dublin and Paris.
+The series extended across other distances as well, and in photographing these sites, I traveled to nearly every county in the state of California.
+In many of the images and the sites, no clear traces remain of these horrific events.

-Searching for California's Hang Trees derived from Gonzales-Day's own research into the history of lynching in California.
-He explains, "I began this project by trying to assemble the most complete record of lynching in California that I could, and I was particularly interested in discovering how nineteenth century conceptions of difference might have obscured the fact that, when taken collectively, Native Americans, African Americans, Chinese immigrants, and Latinos, fell victim to the mob's anger more often than persons of Anglo or European descent."Using historical records, he spent many long hours and multiple expeditions wandering in the California landscape looking for clues to the little know history.
-As overwhelming as the undertaking was, he summarized his motivation when he stated that, "I set out to look for, to witness, as many of the sites as I could - even knowing that many could never be found."
+Searching for California's Hang Trees grew out of my research into the history of lynching in California.
+I began this project by trying to assemble the most complete record of lynching in California that I could, and I was particularly interested in discovering how nineteenth century conceptions of difference might have obscured the fact that, when taken collectively, Native Americans, African Americans, Chinese immigrants, and Latinos, fell victim to the mob's anger more often than persons of Anglo or European descent in the second half of the 19th century.
+The series serves as a physical testimony to my attempts to visit over 300 of the lynching sites in California.
+All of the images were taken with an old wooden Deardorff 8 x 10 camera, which speaks to the history of landscape photography in California and the legacies of violence associated with US expansion and manifest destiny.